l0wigh/Fluorite/README.md

 ## Known issues

-- Java apps might be broken on some features. (ex: Ghidra) To fix this, you can add `export _JAVA_AWT_WM_NONREPARENTING=1` to you .xinitrc just before Fluorite execution.
+- If java apps are clunky, you can add `export _JAVA_AWT_WM_NONREPARENTING=1` to you .xinitrc just before Fluorite execution.